Transfer Logins Task

 The Transfer Logins task can be configured to transfer all logins, only specified logins, or all logins that have access to specified databases only.
 The sa login cannot be transferred.
-The sa login may be renamed; however, the renamed sa login cannot be transferred either.
+In SQL Server 2000 and later the sa login may be renamed; however, the renamed sa login cannot be transferred either.

 You can also indicate whether the task copies the security identifiers (SIDs) associated with the logins.
 If the Transfer Logins task is used in conjunction with the Transfer Database task the SIDs must be copied to the destination; otherwise, the transferred logins are not recognized by the destination database.

 At the destination, the transferred logins are disabled and assigned random passwords.
 A member of the sysadmin role on the destination server must change the passwords and enable the logins before the logins can be used.

 The logins to be transferred may already exist on the destination.
 The Transfer Logins task can be configured to handle existing logins in the following ways:

 At run time, the Transfer Logins task connects to the source and destination servers by using two SMO connection managers.
 The SMO connection managers are configured separately from the Transfer Logins task, and then referenced in the Transfer Logins task.
 The SMO connection managers specify the server and the authentication mode to use when accessing the server.
 For more information, see SMO Connection Manager.

 The execution value, defined in the ExecutionValue property of the task, returns the number of logins transferred.
 By assigning a user-defined variable to the ExecValueVariable property of the Transfer Logins task, information about the login transfer can be made available to other objects in the package.
 For more information, see Integration Services Variables and Using Variables in Packages.

 The Transfer Logins task includes the following custom log entries: